rickmansfield/LambdaCode/Web45/Unit2/2-1/2Engage/GuidedVideo/guidedVideo.md

 changing the style.
 Note the "sky" classname should turn the background color to blue.

-- by changing the class anmes on the element
+- by changing the class names on the element with
+  - .setAttribute() //sucks
+  - .classList

 ```JavaScript
 card.setAttribute('class', 'card sky');//dot notation and setAttribute sucks.
 Instead use .classList